WorkPlace Data: Occupancy vs. Utilization

 Example 1: What’s the utilization of my conference rooms?

 By aggregating and averaging the individual occupancy reading collected for each conference room over a period of time, we can determine the rate at which they’re used.
 This is displayed as a rate (%)

-If using CoWorkr, our devices would typically report a minimum of between 500-1000 occupancy readings during a standard 8AM–5PM workday.
+When using CoWorkr, our occupancy sensors would typically report a minimum of between 500-1000 occupancy readings during a standard 8AM–5PM workday.
 When calculating the utilization of conference rooms, all of the rooms in the set of data would be analyzed and aggregated to provide the utilization metric.
 Utilization may be calculated based on a single hour, day, week, or month of occupancy data.

 We hope these definitions help you understand your workplace data.
 If you’re a CoWorkr app subscriber, please note that these measurements are used throughout our analytics and are also the building blocks for other workplace metrics.
 For more assistance in the interpretation of workplace data, please feel free to reach out.